tensorpack/tensorpack/docs/tutorial/trainer.md

 		run_step()  # do something
 ```

+In other words, the assumptions are:
 1. Training is **running some iterations**.
-Tensorpack base trainer implements the logic of __running the iteration__.
+Tensorpack base trainer implements the logic of __running the iterations__.
-Users or derived trainers should implement __what the iteration is__.
+Users or derived trainers should implement __what the iterations are__.

-2. Trainer assumes the existence of __"epoch"__, i.e. that the iterations run in double for-loops.
+2. The concept of __"epoch"__, i.e. we assume that the iterations run in nested for-loops.
-`steps_per_epoch` can be any number you set
+In fact, the steps per epoch can be any number
 and it only affects the [schedule of callbacks](callback.html).
 In other words, an "epoch" in tensorpack is the __default period to run
 callbacks__ (validation, summary, checkpoint, etc.).
 It has nothing to do with your dataset.

 ### Built-in Trainers